+Contractor: Contract Number:

+Invoice Number: Date reviewed:

+Billing Period:

-Contractor: Contract Number: Invoice Number: Billing Period: toto Does the invoice e have all contractually required data?
-Is the period of performance covered by the billing shown?
-Does the billing period duplicate a previously invoiced period?
-Do billing rates agree with those in the contract?
-Is the rate of e xpenditure during the billing period as expected, or is it unusually high or low?
-Is the number period of time? of hours billed a reasonable number for the accomplishments of the contractor for that Are the travel expenses reasonable for the amount of travel expected during the period of the billing.
-Are the total or imulative invoiced costs within the contract's limitation?
-Are the equip expenditure? ment/supplies/materials invoiced as expected, or has something caused an unusua Is additional fi three months? unding beyond the present ceiling expected to be needed for this contract in the nex Are there dire personal computer ect costs not previously negotiated, such as extra materials, unanticipated travels, etc.? ng the questions above, the technical progress, and the financial information gaine e review described above, is there any reason to expect other than satisfactor roject/contract?
-Is there any invoice? eason to contact the Accounts Payable or CO concerning timely processing of this Are receipts or supporting documentation attached?
-COTR Signature Date
+- Does the invoice have all contractually required data? - Is the period of performance covered by the billing shown? - Does the billing period duplicate a previously invoiced period? - Do billing rates agree with those in the contract? - Is the rate of expenditure during the billing period as expected, or is it unusually high or low?

+Is the number of hours billed a reasonable number for the accomplishments of the contractor for that period of time?

+Are the travel expenses reasonable for the amount of travel expected during the period of the billing.

+Are the total cumulative invoiced costs within the contract's limitation?

+Are the equipment/supplies/materials invoiced as expected, or has something caused an unusual expenditure?

+Is additional funding beyond the present ceiling expected to be needed for this contract in the next three months?

+Are there direct costs not previously negotiated, such as extra materials, unanticipated travel, personal computers, etc.?

+After considering the questions above, the technical progress, and the financial information gained through the invoice review described above, is there any reason to expect other than satisfactory completion of the project/contract?

+Is there any reason to contact the Accounts Payable or CO concerning timely processing of this invoice?

+Are receipts or supporting documentation attached?

+COTR Signature

+Date